foxcroftjn/polars-strsim/readme.md

 ## Installing the Library

 To build and install this library from source, first ensure you have [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed.
-You will also need maturin, which you can install via `pip install maturin[patchelf]`
+You will also need maturin, which you can install via `pip install 'maturin[patchelf]'`

 polars-strsim can then be installed in your current python environment by running `maturin develop --release`